katiektea/100-days-of-code/log.md

 I am spreading myself too thin.
 So I'm bringing it back to C# - simply because it is part of my course.

+### Day 63: Thursday, 3rd September, 2020 ###
+Was revising some concepts in C#, being more familiary with data structures Figuring out an algorithm so I can apply it to a program

+### Day 64: Friday, 4th September, 2020 ###
+Coded in object oriented programming today with C. Learning the importance of classes and assigning attributes Went through encapsulation

+Started a budget tracker project for github

 **Generic Example of Log below - Reference Only:**
 ### Day 1: June 27, Monday

 **Today's Progress**: I've gone through many exercises on FreeCodeCamp.

 **Thoughts** I've recently started coding, and it's a great feeling when I finally solve an algorithm challenge after a lot of attempts and hours spent.

 **Link(s) to work**
 1. [Find the Longest Word in a String](https://www.freecodecamp.com/challenges/find-the-longest-word-in-a-string)